evanberkowitz/metaq/README.md

 # METAQ

-METAQ is a system for bundling jobs for supercomputing in an environment with a batch scheduler like SLURM or PBS.
+`METAQ` (pronounced "meta-queue") is a system for bundling jobs for supercomputing in an environment with a batch scheduler like `SLURM` or `PBS`.

-In many cases, you might prefer to bundle many small tasks together to achieve better throughput or a charging discount.
-METAQ is designed to allow you to submit big bundled jobs easily, by creating a queue for your own work, that will run in a near-optimal way, wasting very little of your allocation.
+In many cases, you might prefer to bundle many small tasks together to achieve better throughput or a charging discount.  `METAQ` is designed to allow you to submit big bundled jobs easily, by creating a queue for your own work, that will run in a near-optimal way, wasting very little of your allocation.

-METAQ doesn't care about what the individual tasks are.
-So, if you have multiple projects going at once, you can nevertheless use the same METAQ and the tasks will be queued and run side-by-side with no problem.
+`METAQ` doesn't care about what the individual tasks are.
+So, if you have multiple projects going at once, you can nevertheless use the same `METAQ` and the tasks will be queued and run side-by-side with no problem.

 Essentially, this allows you to back-fill your tasks, and to submit jobs that build priority in the queue that you can add tasks to after submission.